awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-requestmodel.md

 Name of a model defined in the Models property of the [AWS::Serverless::Api](sam-resource-api.md)\.
 *Type*: String
 *Required*: Yes
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Required`   <a name="sam-function-requestmodel-required"></a>
-adds a `required` property in the parameters section of Open Api definition for given Api endpoint
+adds a `required` property in the parameters section of OpenApi definition for given API endpoint
 *Type*: Boolean
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-function-requestmodel--examples"></a>